Breaking the Stigma: Suicide Awareness Month

 Supporting a loved one

-After my family member attempted suicide, I focused on support in ways that might help others:
+After my family member attempted suicide, I focused on supporting them in these ways that might help others with a loved one who survived suicide:

 Communicating regularly with medical staff to understand their care.